 - Run a report of what the installed updates are since the last recompose

-- Create a custom registry key to store the last recompose update.
+- Create or Update a custom registry key to store the Pool Name.

-- Upon reboot of the master VM, it will run the cleanup script from a previous post HERE.
+- Reboot the master image, it will run the cleanup script.
 This will clean up the master and make it ready to be cloned.